shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_Identitya&Assignment.md

 Keystone Havana Stable Release

 ####Application Description
 Identity service provides data about Users (projects), Group, and as well as any associated metadata.
-In basic case, all this data is managed by the service, allowing the service to manage all the CRUD associated with the data.
+In the basic case, all  data is managed by the service, allowing the service to manage CRUD associated with the data.

 Starting from Havana, several of the entities previously managed via the Identity backend were divided into a new backend called Assignments.

 The Assignments  driver  manages:
-•	Projects (previously known as Tenants)
+- Projects (previously known as Tenants)
-•	Roles
+- Roles
-•	Role Assignments
+- Role Assignments
-•	Domains
+- Domains

 The Identity driver still manages:
-•	Users
+- Users
-•	Groups
-•	Group Assignments
+- Groups (User assingment to Group)

 ####Additional Info